-On behalf of Kadish & Anthony Law Group posted in estate administration & probate on Friday, May 26, 2017.
+On behalf of Kadish & Associates Law Group posted in estate administration & probate on Friday, May 26, 2017.

 Losing a loved one is always tragic.
 When that happens, it can be challenging to focus on the attendant legal issues if you are a trustee or executor of the estate.
 One thing that can help is to have basic questions about the estate addressed.

 The will is a binding legal document, but it needs to be filed with the court.
 The deadline for doing so is 30 days after the death of the person who wrote it.
 Since filing the will with the court is a simple task, it is best to get it completed early.

 How do I organize the paperwork of the estate?

 It is a good idea to contact the person’s attorney, as well as his or her financial advisor and accountant.
 Those people can to help to gather the paperwork that you will need.

 The most important paperwork includes the financial and ownership records of the person who died.
 You’ll want to assemble his or her bank statements, tax records, life insurance documents, real estate deeds and vehicle titles.
 In essence, you’ll want all paperwork that shows the person’s assets and liabilities.

 What needs to be done to get life insurance money?

 If you determine that the person had a life insurance policy and that you are a beneficiary of it, you’ll need to mail a copy of the death certificate to the insurance company.
 This may need to be a certified copy, which you can get from your local Office of Vital Statistics.

 If the person was receiving Social Security payments, you should notify the Social Security Administration so they can stop those payments.
 You can also check to see if you are eligible for death benefits.
 Regarding taxes, make sure to file a final return for the person and pay any amount that is due.